 Disease and Parasites

-- Betta fish can suffer from diseases or parasites, which can cause them pain.
-Problems like fungal infections, bacterial infections, and parasites can enter through the water or food.
+- Betta fish can suffer from diseases or parasites that cause them pain.
+Problems like fungal infections, bacterial infections, and parasites can enter through water or food.

 How to Care for a Betta Fish When They Feel Pain